PyGreSQL/PyGreSQL/docs/contents/pg/connection.rst

-The required steps are to pass the parameter ``nowait=True`` to  the :meth:`pg.connect` call, then call :meth:`Connection.poll` until it either returns :const':`POLLING_OK` or raises an exception.
+The required steps are to pass the parameter ``nowait=True`` to  the :meth:`pg.connect` call, then call :meth:`Connection.poll` until it either returns :const:`POLLING_OK` or raises an exception.
 To avoid blocking in :meth:`Connection.poll`, use `select()` or `poll()` to wait for the connection to be readable or writable, depending on the return code of the previous call to :meth:`Connection.poll`.
 The initial state of the connection